do-it-ecm/do-it/CONTRIBUTING.md

 `npm run check-compliance` will run the compliance checks on the repository.
 It will check the filestructure to find any inconsistencies with the guidelines.

 ### Init Student
 `npm run init-student` will create a new git branch and checkout in it.
 It will then create the student directory in the corresponding promotion.
-It will prompt you for the promotion and student name.
+It will prompt you for the promotion and student name, then for a confirmation.
 It will also create the necessary files and directories for the student.

 ### Init Promotion
 `npm run init-promotion` will create a new git submodule for a promotion.
 It will prompt you for the promotion year.
 It will also create the necessary files and directories for the promotion.
 It will set the upstream repository to a new repository that will be created on GitHub.